-The University has joined forces with the Pennsylvania Department of Environmental Protection (DEP) to improve the quality of stormwater run-off from Penn State property.
-The DEP is requiring all designated communities and other entities, such as Penn State who operate separate storm water systems, to implement storm water management programs.
+The University has joined forces with the Pennsylvania Department of Environmental Protection (PaDEP) to improve the quality of stormwater run-off from Penn State property.
+The DEP is requiring all designated communities and other entities, such as Penn State, which operate separate stormwater systems, to implement stormwater management programs.
 All members of the Penn State community can help with these stormwater improvement efforts.
 If faculty, staff, and students can learn to make some small behavioral changes, their individual actions can have a positive effect on the water quality of our watershed.

 Polluted stormwater runoff is commonly transported through Municipal Separate Storm Sewer Systems (MS4s), from which it is often discharged untreated into local water bodies.
 The storm sewer system consists of underground pipes, inlets, manholes, swales, and stormwater management facilities.
 To prevent harmful pollutants from being washed or dumped into an MS4, operators must obtain a National Pollutant Discharge Elimination System (NPDES) permit and develop a stormwater management program.

 Phase I of the MS4 Program, issued in 1990, required medium and large cities or certain counties with populations of 100,000 or more to obtain NPDES permit coverage for their stormwater discharges.
 Phase II, in 1999, required regulated small MS4s in urbanized areas, as well as small MS4s outside the urbanized areas that are designated by the permitting authority (PaDEP in Pennsylvania), to obtain NPDES permit coverage for their stormwater discharges.
 The University fell under the Phase II program and received its first MS4 permit from PaDEP in 2003.